 In the UK, we’re very coy when it comes to discussing money… so let’s change that.
 In my experience of being self employed for 20+ years if you charge any less than £30 per hour for your time, you’ll struggle to make enough money to live on.

 This is the bare minimum I think self employed people should charge.
-Now, obviously this will vary a LOT depending on the complexity and overheads of the business, but we need to start somewhere.
+Now, obviously this will vary a LOT depending on the complexity and overheads of the business.
 We have a national minimum wage for employment.
 Let’s set a national minimum rate for self employment and #PAYAFAIRRATE.
 If you already charge more than that, great.
 If you charge less and make a good living, also great.
 We need to start somewhere though – so why not there?

 Why £30 per hour?